Laf111/CEMU-Batch-Framework/README.md

 - **Avoid regression on games (and downgrade CEMU version)** by keeping the versions that work best with your games (CEMU as a reverse engineering software oftenlty tends to introduce regression on some games to enhance emulation of other ones);

+- **Complete/create GFX packs for ALL games** (even if they are still not officially supported).
+Support all aspect ratios (multi-screen) including TV one (HDTV, ultrawide, DCI) and also support custom user's ones

+- **create FPS packs** : for games using a FPS engine model, it allows you to play at 105, 110 or 120% emulation speed (V-sync need to be disabled).

 - **Handle more than one user/save also with versions of CEMU < 1.15.19**;

 - **Make your loadiine games library portable :**